-There are already several business notebooks on the market.
-However, there is always room for improvement, especially in the hardware space.
+There are already several business laptops on the market.
+However, there is always room for improvement, especially in hardware.
 The recently released HP ProBook 635 Aero G8 meets most of the needs of business people.
 It comes with top-notch high-performance hardware and the latest AMD Ryzen 5000U processors.
 The notebook is also extremely thin, weighing around 1 kg, making it very portable.
 There are only a few laptops on the market that weigh less than 1 kg, which is a significant advantage for the HP ProBook 635 Aero G8.
-The device also has a good battery life that lasts for about 20 hours.
+The device also has a good battery life of about 20 hours.

-Rigorous 19 MIL-STD-810 military standard testing makes it more rugged than the general thin and light laptop.
-In addition to the high power and portability of this notebook, another attractive aspect of this device is its price.
-The HP ProBook 635 Aero G8 costs less than $1,200, which is a very cheap price for a business laptop.
+Rigorous 19 MIL-STD-810 military-standard testing makes it more rugged than a typical thin-and-light laptop.
+In addition to its high power and portability, another attractive aspect of this laptop is its price.
+The HP ProBook 635 Aero G8 is priced below $1,200, which is very low for a business laptop.

 Specifications